-Lake Tahoe Boat Cruises
+Lake Tahoe Boat Tours

 This yacht has been around the world and is now cruising Lake Tahoe.
 Measuring 70-feet, the Tahoe Bleu Wave is ideal for large groups (up to 50).
 It has a fully stocked bar with fireplace, private lounge, stateroom, fly-bridge, spacious party bow, climate controlled indoor facilities, and plenty of space to take in Tahoe's incredible sunsets.

 This lake cruiser is all about luxury.
 Built in 1959 for the 3M Corporation, the Safari Rose is a classic yacht that glides effortlessly across Lake Tahoe.
 This 80-foot vessel features a dining room, plush couches, heated salon, fully-stocked bar, enclosed fantail, sun deck and a cozy fireplace.

 No matter which Lake Tahoe boat tour you choose, touring the lake on a cruise is one of the best ways to experience the size and beauty of Lake Tahoe.